Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 We visited cities like Cincinnati, Indianapolis, Louisville, Lexington, Kentucky, and Columbus, Ohio, all within a hundred or so miles.
 Parks in the Dayton area, like Carillon, our favorite, included early technology displays, historic buildings, and lots of Wright Brothers Memorabilia.
 We also visited campuses of universities like Purdue, Ohio, Indiana, Xavier, and others to pique their interest in going to college.

 Because of some lucky planning and a few connections, I had tickets well in advance of the second week in Sept.
-1985, when the Cincinnati Reds were playing a stretch of home games.
+1985.
+The Cincinnati Reds were playing a stretch of home games during that period.
 It was believed that Pete Rose might break Ty Cobb’s record at Riverfront Stadium, and the twins and I were there to see him play on Sept.
 10.

-Luckily, I had tickets for the next evening as well.
-However, I had a prior out-of-state engagement for temporary duty for the next several days.
-I decided to trust the girls (just shy of 17) to go by themselves to Riverfront the next evening.
-The twins were two of the 50 thousand screaming fans, on Sept.
-11, 1985, to witness in person Pete Rose crack a single to left-center (number 4,192), breaking the record Ty Cobb held for almost sixty years.
+Luckily, I had tickets for the following evening as well.
+However, I had a prior out-of-state temporary duty engagement for the next several days.
+I decided to trust the girls (shy of 17) to go to Riverfront the following evening.
+The twins were two of the 50,000 screaming fans on Sept.
+11, 1985, to witness Pete Rose crack a single to left-center (number 4,192) in person, breaking the record Ty Cobb held for almost 60 years.

-We were also fortunate to attend a couple of Cincinnati Bengals football games less than an hour south, also at Riverfront stadium.
+We were fortunate to attend a couple of Cincinnati Bengals football games less than an hour south, also at Riverfront Stadium.
 They played in the Super Bowl the last year we were in Ohio.
 We were regulars at the University of Dayton Flyers basketball games, played in a first-class arena.
-They were an NCAA Division I basketball team who went to the sweet 16 during the period we saw them in action.
+They were an NCAA Division I basketball team that went to the Sweet 16 during the period we saw them in action

 In addition to all the fun events the twins and I attended in Ohio, one was practically in our backyard.